mr9h0st/Ransomware/README.md

 ### Extra
 The software modifies the Registry so that the default icon of the encrypted files will be a custom one.
+The .ico file is embedded in the software and located at https://github.com/mr9h0st/Ransomware/blob/51dd1e8211696373b7c85701a27fe318380bb157/Encryptor/pre.c#L10.
+> [!IMPORTANT]
+> The file is embedded as hex array.

 # Getting Started
 Clone the repository.